Tristan-Phillips/challenge-data-engineering/README.md

 1. Flatten the JSON Structure:

-Write a program or script to flatten the nested JSON structure into a flat table.
+Write a Python program or script to flatten the nested JSON structure for vaccine_supply into a flat table.
 Each row should represent a unique combination of region, vaccine type, date, and amount of supply.
+Save this as a CSV file.

 2. Create a CSV for Vaccine Information: